 Andy Reid is one of the NFL’s most successful head coaches who has never won a Super Bowl.
 The 61-year-old has a chance to change that narrative as his Kansas City Chiefs prepare to take on the San Francisco 49ers in Super Bowl 54.

 Before taking the head job in KC, Reid spent 14 successful seasons with the Philadelphia Eagles.
 There he lost his only other trip to the Super Bowl, falling to the New England Patriots 24-21.

-Similar to Reid, new Redskins head coach Ron Rivera is well respected around the league but lost in his only Super Bowl appearance as a coach.
+Similar to Reid, new Washington Football Team head coach Ron Rivera is well respected around the league but lost in his only Super Bowl appearance as a coach.